ni8towl/gen_test_case/README.md

 # Generate Test Cases in StationScout (Ver7.1)

-Generate_Test_Case_Ver7.1.py comes with a GUI, select your own signal list and scl file.
+This version comes with a GUI, select your own signal list and scl file.
 Also, permutations of test steps can be generated automatically.
 This is a proof of concept and limited to 6 inputs and 1 out for creating a logic test.
 Expand for your system as required.